 The Founding of Segera Mission, as told by Janice Gleason Skow

-As a retired minister of Nazarene and Baptist churches, he was compelled to help the struggling community.
-He donated desks and supplies and started helping us with the second grade class we had just created.
-He flew back several times, becoming very involved in the community and local church.
-After my mother passed away, almost 4 years later, he bought 20 acres of land on the Uaso Nyiro River in Northern Kenya, and started a Mission at 88 years old!
+As a retired minister of Nazarene and Baptist churches, he was compelled to bring the gospel of Jesus Christ, and His Love to the struggling community.
+He donated desks for the second grade, began preaching in a cow shed, baptized people in the muddy Uaso Nyiro River and showed God’s love in many ways.
+After my mother passed away almost 4 years later, he bought 20 acres of land on the Uaso Nyiro River in Northern Kenya, and started a Mission at 88 years old!